Stuart Nursing Home Abuse Lawyer

 Across the United States, 11 counties encompass the highest population of elders and Florida has five counties on that list.
 Therefore, it is not surprising that Florida has some of the sternest nursing home regulations and elder laws in the nation, and a host of agencies serving elders.

-If you believe a loved one may be suffering abuse or negligence, consult with an experienced personal injury lawyer in Stuart immediately to begin gathering the elements of the case and building an effective claim.
+If you believe a loved one may be suffering from elder abuse or negligence, consult with an experienced personal injury lawyer in Stuart immediately to begin gathering the elements of the case and building an effective claim.

 Common abuse in nursing homes includes acts of assault, battery, neglect, isolation, abandonment, sexual assault, and extortion.
 Any of these can be prosecuted under criminal law.

 In fact, 190 abuse charges were filed in Florida courts in 2011 and of these 87 defendants were sentenced.
 In 2015, authorities charged 161 people and 62 defendants were sentenced, reports the Office of State Courts Administrator.

 Elder abuse occurrences are increasing.
 According to the Florida Department of Children and Families, 1,448 abuse cases were reported in 2011 compared to 2,525 cases in 2015.

 Florida Elder Law